Sergey Savchenko

 Sergey Savchenko (born August 25, 1949) is a Ukrainian artist, a representative of abstract expressionism.
-Works in the field of painting, graphics, sculpture and monumental art.
-Member of the Odessa nonconformist movement.
-Honored Artist of Ukraine.
+He works in the field of painting, graphics, sculpture and monumental art and is a Member of the Odesa nonconformist movement.
+Savchenko is a recipient of Honored Artist of Ukraine award.

 Biography

-Serhiy Savchenko was born on August 25, 1949 in Odessa.
+Serhiy Savchenko was born on August 25, 1949, in Odesa.

-He received his art education at the Grekov Odessa Art School from 1969–1974.
+He received his art education at the Grekov Odesa Art School from 1969 to 1974.
 His teacher of painting was Adolf Loza.

 He began his creative activity in the 1970s, exhibition one in 1976.
-In the early 1980s he joined the group of Odessa nonconformists.
+In the early 1980s he joined the group of Odesa nonconformists.
 Since the late 1980s he has been participating in exhibitions of contemporary art in Ukraine and abroad.

 In 1988 the artist became a member of the Artists' Union of the USSR, later the National Union of Artists of Ukraine.

 Savchenko is one of the founders of the National Association of Artists (1993), creative association "Boat" (1992) and creative association "Mamay" (1998), honorary member of the National University of Kyiv-Mohyla Academy, Honored Artist of Ukraine (2009), member of the Shevchenko National Prize Committee of Ukraine (2016–2019).